anthony-finn/anthony-finn/README.md

 # 🛠 About Me
 Hi, my name is [Anthony Finn](anthonyfinn.xyz) and I am a junior at California State University, San Marcos.
 The first programming language that I learned was Lua in middle school.
 I was inspired to start learning programming because I was fascinated by the idea of creating video games.
-At first, it was challenging for me to learn how to code.
-I had to rely on online resources and study the source code of other programs to grasp the fundamentals.

-Learning how to create video games when I was younger helped me find my passion of solve problems, especially using computers.
-I love the idea that I can create nearly anything with computers.
+Learning how to create video games when I was younger helped me find my passion of solve problems.
 I am always looking to expand my skillset and learn new things.

 ## ⌨️ Programming Languages
 <p align="left">